 Delete Salesforce records

-To delete records from the Salesforce tables, use the below code with the following ADO.NET classes:
+To delete records from the Salesforce tables, use the code below with the following ADO.NET classes:

 • SalesforceConnection manages the database connection lifecycle.